Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Rotating BTZ black hole

 \subsubsection{Covariant holographic negativity for a single interval}

-We start with the $AdS_3$ in Poincar\'{e} coordinates as given in eq. (\ref{poincare-coord}) and consider a tripartite system consisting of a interval $A$ of length $l$ and two adjacent auxiliary intervals of length $L$ on either side of $A$.
-The minimal entanglement wedge cross section in the Poincar\'{e} coordinates may then be expressed from eq. (\ref{ew-BTZ-single}) as
+For this case we start with the $AdS_3$ in Poincar\'{e} coordinates as given in eq. (\ref{poincare-coord}) and consider a tripartite system consisting of an interval $A$ of length $l$ and two adjacent auxiliary intervals of length $L$ on either side of $A$.
+The minimal EWCS in the Poincar\'{e} coordinates for a single interval may then be expressed using the polygamy property of EWCS and eq. (\ref{ew-adj}) as

-On using eqs. (\ref{cut-off}) and (\ref{relation}) in above eq. (\ref{adj1}) followed by taking the bipartite limit $L\to\infty$, we obtain the minimal entanglement wedge cross section in the original BTZ coordinates as
+On using eqs. (\ref{cut-off}) and (\ref{relation}) in the eq. (\ref{adj1}) above followed by implementing the bipartite limit $L\to\infty$, we obtain the extremal EWCS in the original BTZ coordinates as

 We now utilize the holographic proposal eq. (\ref{cov-neg-proposal}) to evaluate the covariant holographic entanglement negativity of the single interval $A$ in the dual $\mathrm{\mathrm{\mathrm{CFT_{1+1}}}}$ as